apache/cordova-docs/www/docs/en/dev/guide/platforms/android/index.md

 6. Check the highest supported Build-Tools based on the [Android API Level Support](#android-api-level-support).
 7. Click Apply

-For example: If the project has installed `cordova-android@12.0.0`, the higest supported SDK is 33.
-We want to select the higest available version of 33.x.
-At the time of this writting, "33.0.2" should have been selected in step 6.
+For example: If the project has installed `cordova-android@12.0.0`, the highest supported SDK is 33.
+We want to select the highest available version of 33.x.
+At the time of this writing, "33.0.2" should have been selected in step 6.

 <img src="{{ site.baseurl }}/static/img/guide/platforms/android/android-studio-electric-eel-20220101-2/sdk-manager/sdk-build-tools.png" style="width: 100%;" alt="Android SDK Build-Tools" />